nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-#### Use case: **Edit a student contact detail**
+#### Use case: **Edit a student's contact number**

 **MSS**

-1. Teacher requests to edit contact number of a specific student in the list
+1. Teacher requests to edit contact number of a specific student in the list.
-2. Teacher’s Pet edits the student
+2. Teacher’s Pet updates the student with the new contact number.

    Use case ends.